the-drunk-coder/rangements/README.md

 #### A series of pieces using Mergesort (2014)
 Pieces for four singers, based on the german traditional "Steigerlied".
-The pieces are not time strict, which in this case means that things might happen in an order that could not happen with the algorithm itself.
+The pieces are not time-strict, which in this case means that things might happen in an order that could not happen with the algorithm itself.

 * 002_00 Unter-Ordnung Null